 Severe pressure to revamp EU asylum system

 The key proposal deals with reforming the Dublin system.
 The current system proved unable to handle the record numbers of asylum seekers.
-The new system must be able to guarantee that the same rules apply across the EU.
+The new system must be able to guarantee that the same rules are followed across the EU.

 Determining the country responsible for processing the asylum application must be clear-cut, and the country where the asylum seeker first arrived is responsible for registration.
 Sufficient incentives and obligations are needed to ensure that this goal is met.